 When in bed for the purpose of having babies, there is no clothing

 As usual, both parties are naked.
-The concept of cute lingerie especially
+The concept of cute lingerie

+medieval period.
 Notions that under every gown lies a sexy, laced

-leather corset or metal chastity belt is entirely wrong.
+leather corset or metal chastity belt are entirely wrong.
 It appears

 that even underpants were discarded at night.